kstenerud/concise-text-encoding/cte-specification.md

 ### Comment

 Comments are user-defined string metadata equivalent to comments in a source code document.
 Comments do not officially refer to other objects, although conventionally they tend to refer to what follows in the document, be it a single object, a series of objects, a distant object, or they might even be entirely standalone.
-This is similar to how source code comments are used.
+This is similar to how source code comments are used in most programming languages.

 Comment contents must contain only complete and valid UTF-8 sequences.
 Escape sequences in comments are not interpreted (they are passed through verbatim).

 Comments can be written in single-line or multi-line form.
 The single-line form starts with a double slash `//` and ends at a newline.
 The multi-line form starts with the sequence `/*` and ends with the sequence `*/`.
-They operate similarly to how comments operate in C-like languages.
-Nested multiline comments are allowed.
+They operate similarly to how comments operate in C-like languages, except that nested multiline comments are allowed.

 Note: Comments must not be placed before the [version specifier](#version-specifier).